Performing Arts Center Recital Hall Regulations

 School of Music recitals in the Recital Hall of the Performing Arts Center will function as follows:

-- The space will be booked through the School of Music who will approve the date, time and location of the event.
+- The Recital Hall will be booked through the School of Music who will approve the date, time and location of the event.
+The Applicant/Sponsor of the event is responsible to ensure that all rules are followed.

-- Once the recital is scheduled, the performer will need to contact the Operations Manager at the Performing Arts Center to verify set-up needs, instrumentation and to schedule a two-hour rehearsal block in the space, if so desired.
+- Once the recital is scheduled, the performer will need to contact the Operations Manager at the Performing Arts Center to verify set-up needs, instrumentation and to schedule a two-hour rehearsal block in the space, if applicable.

-- Rehearsals are requested and approved directly through the Operations Manager of the Performing Arts Center.
+- All rehearsals are requested and approved directly through the Operations Manager of the Performing Arts Center.

 - School of Music recitals may use any of the instrumentation available at the facility, pending availability.